Determinants of Political Participation Among Women in Ogun State of Nigeria

 Published at Journal of Library Information Science & Technology.

 Published in 2011

 Oni Samuel & Agbude Godwyns

-ONI Samuel » ONI Samuel lectures at the Department of Political Science & International Relations, School of Social Sciences, Covenant University, Nigeria.
-He is, at present, on his doctoral degree programme in the same university.
-He has served in a number of the University's committees and at present, a member of the College Curriculum Committee, Department of Political Science & International Relations... view full profile
+ONI Samuel » Samuel Oni lectures at the Department of Political Science & International Relations, College of Leadership and Development Studies, Covenant University, Nigeria.
+He is the Postgraduate Coordinator of the department and has served in a number of the University's committees including Chair, Covenant University Conference on E-business and E-government in Nigeria, Chair, Tutorial Committee,... view full profile

 The Legislature and Constituency Representation in the Fourth Republic of Nigeria’s Democratic Governance